ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     but may be of use in equilibration steps to maintain particle density at low excitations, before writing out the data and letting the shift change.

+**FIXKIISHIFT** FixedKiiCutoff FixShift

+    Another fixed shift based approximation method for FCIMC in parallel.
+However, rather than fixing the shift based on an excitation level, it is now fixed according to the Kii value.
+Determinants lower in energy than FixedKiiCutoff will have their shifts fixed to the value given.

 **ANNIHILATDISTANCE** [Lambda]
     Default=0.D0